acerbilab/bads/README.md

 BADS requires no specific tuning and runs off-the-shelf like other built-in MATLAB optimizers such as `fminsearch`.

+#### Notes

-If you are interested in estimating posterior distributions (i.e., uncertainty and error bars) over parameters, and not just point estimates, you might want to check out [Variational Bayesian Monte Carlo](https://github.com/acerbilab/vbmc), a toolbox for Bayesian posterior and model inference which can be used in synergy with BADS.
+- If you are interested in estimating posterior distributions (i.e., uncertainty and error bars) over parameters, and not just point estimates, you might want to check out [Variational Bayesian Monte Carlo](https://github.com/acerbilab/vbmc), a toolbox for Bayesian posterior and model inference which can be used in synergy with BADS.
+- BADS is currently available only for MATLAB.
+A Python port, PyBADS, will be released soon (end of 2022).

 ## Installation